What to do Immediately After a Vehicle Accident

 Gathering witness testimony and statements following an accident will go a long way in bolstering any auto accident case you want to file.
 Unfortunately, many witnesses choose to leave the accident site before the police even show up.
 Because of that, it’s important to gather that valuable information yourself if you’re able to do so safely.
 Simply jotting down names, phone numbers, and addresses can help your attorney craft a stronger case on your behalf.

 Car accidents happen all the time, so it’s a good idea to know what to do if one ever happens to you.
 If you ever find yourself in the unfortunate position of being in a car accident, remember a few things: call 911, stay put and don’t move your vehicle unless absolutely necessary, jot down information from all the other drivers involved in the accident, and try and gather witness statements.
 When you remember to do these four things, it will be easier for your attorney to fight for you if you plan to file a lawsuit or claim.
-If you have questions, contact the experienced Campbell car accident attorneys at Solution Now Law Firm.
+If you have questions, contact the experienced San Jose car accident attorneys at Solution Now Law Firm.
 We can answer any questions you may have about what to do in the event of an auto accident.